Want more reasons to savor your morning cup of joe? Here are 7 health benefits of coffee plus a coffee cashew butter recipe!

 This recent study suggests a lower risk of atrial fibrillation among men who consume 1-3 cups of coffee per day.
 Atrial fibrillation is an irregular heartbeat, also called arrhythmia, that can lead to complications such as blood clots, stroke, and heart failure.

 Coffee is valued for its high antioxidant value and phytochemicals, so it is no surprise that coffee has been linked to a lower risk for certain types of cancers.
 It also may promote longevity.
 According to the American Institute for Cancer Research, “coffee drinkers may live longer than non-coffee drinkers, having lower risk of dying from many cancers–as well as other chronic diseases.”
 You can read more about the research on the AICR website here.

 Ok, so this one may not be as scientific, but I think we can all agree that joy is good for health.
 And at the end of the day, isn’t a big part of life about creating daily moments of joy?
-Whether it’s your morning coffee, a handmade latte from a local coffee shop, or coffee with friends, these are moments that we look forward to and savor.
+Whether it’s your morning coffee, a handmade latte from a local coffee shop, discovering (fair-trade!) organic coffee shops in Boulder and everywhere else, or coffee with friends, these are moments that we look forward to and savor.
 They fill us with not only joy but also gratitude.
 And maybe, just maybe, they brighten our faces with smiles that in turn brighten the day for others.

 Seek out high quality, organic coffee